Mathics3/mathics-development-guide/docs/extending/developing-code/extending/tutorial/0-predefined.rst

 Now let's go over the code.
-For a Symbol ``Hello`` we define a Python ``Class`` of type ``Predefined``. ``Predifined`` is perhaps the most primitive class that is used for adding Mathics Symbols.
+For a Symbol ``Hello`` we define a Python ``Class`` of type ``Predefined``. ``Predifined`` is perhaps the most primitive class that is used for adding Mathics3 Symbols.

 In that class you define a method *evaluate(self, evaluation)* which is what will get called when the Symbol is evaluated.
 The